 Fully Funding Public Education

-As a mother with two children in public schools, ensuring equal access to quality public school education is my top priority.
+I proudly serve on both the Education Finance and Education Policy Committees in the House.
+As a mother with two children in public schools, ensuring equal access to quality public education is my top priority.
 My son Brennan is named for Supreme Court Justice William J. Brennan, Jr. who believed that equal access to education was critical in ensuring that children grow to exercise their rights as citizens to achieve the American Dream.

 Because of these values, I support a strong system of fully funded public schools, with moderate class sizes, fair pay for teachers, and comprehensive health, counseling and career services for all students.
 I also support taking aggressive measures to address Minnesota’s achievement gap, which is one of the highest in the country.
 In addition, I believe in ensuring that high quality post-secondary education is accessible and affordable to everyone.

 Fully funding our public schools has never been so important.
-Governor Walz's Stay at Home order has brought into stark relief how many students rely on our public schools as a source of nutrition, mental health resources, and a nurturing and stable environment.
-In 2021, I would continue to prioritize fully funding our schools to address the unfunded mandates around special education and English language learning, and to enhance access to counseling and career services for students, and to advocate for the generous compensation that our educational professionals deserve.
+The pandemic brought into stark relief how many students rely on our public schools as a source of nutrition, mental health resources, and a nurturing and stable environment.
+At the legislature, I prioritize fully funding our schools to address the unfunded mandates around special education and English language learning, and to enhance access to counseling and career services for students.
+As a member of the two key committees addressing E-12 education in Minnesota, I also advocate for the generous compensation that our educational professionals deserve.
 Their creative energy and empathy for the students learning from home has been impressive to behold and we need to ensure that when our kids return to school, that we provide the support that they need to make our schools the best in the nation, regardless of zip code.

 Enacting Universal Health Care